pitchmuc/reactor-developer-docs/api/reference/1.0/libraries/index.md

 A `Library` is a collection of resources (`Extensions`, `Rules`, and `DataElements` that represent the desired behavior of a `Property`.

 The publishing process in Launch consists of building a `Library`, testing the resulting `Build` in an `Environment`, and promoting that `Library` to the next stage of the process until it finally reaches the Production `Environment`.
+In that regard, the library possesses a `build_required` attribute that can help you define if the `Library` requires to be build or not.

 There are two basic things to think about:
 1. Workflow state